kyleaoman/rockstar/README.md

     as you would normally.
 Rockstar will resume analysis from the last incomplete snapshot.

-3. <h3 id="section.2.3">Inline Analysis for Simulations</h3>
+    3. ### Inline Analysis for Simulations ###

     For very large simulations, it is possible to have Rockstar run on particle snapshots as they become available.
-If writing the snapshots to disk is not an option, Rockstar can also accept particle input from pipes (see Section  [3.2](subsection.3.2)).
+If writing the snapshots to disk is not an option, Rockstar can also accept particle input from pipes (see Section  [markdown-header-adding-more-input-formats](#markdown-header-adding-more-input-formats)).
 It is strongly recommended that you contact the authors for assistance before running an important simulation this way.

-4. <h3 id="section.2.4">Output</h3>
+    4. ### Output ###

-    Rockstar can output in many different formats (see Section  [2.8](subsection.2.8) below).
+    Rockstar can output in many different formats (see Section  [markdown-header-controlling-output-formats](#markdown-header-controlling-output-formats) below).
 If run in single-processor mode, halos are saved to a file called `halos_0.0.ascii` with one line per halo.
 If run in multi-processor mode, halos are saved to files called `out_0.list`, `out_1.list`, etc., with one file per particle snapshot.
 Many halo properties are currently calculated by default:

     +  Halo masses at several radii: Mvir, M200b, M200c, M500c, M2500c.
 These masses always include any contributions from substructure.
 Also, masses with higher density thresholds (e.g., 2500c) can sometimes be zero if the density of the halo never rises above the threshold.
 [Footnote: Particles are assumed to have an effective radius of `FORCE_RES` for the purposes of density calculations near the halo center.}  By default, only bound particles are included; see Section  \ref{s:common_options] if this is not what you want.
     +  Halo maximum circular velocity and velocity dispersion.